Go back to Richel Bilderbeek's homepage.

 For the GetAnimals method, there are now even more possibilities:

-Again, we do not need a copy of those Animals (Note: perhaps later we will get back to this!) and we do not use the non-const-methods.
+Again, we do not need a copy of those Animals (Note: perhaps later we will get back to this!) and we do not use the non-const member functions.

 This leaves only eight options left, which I'll give numbers from now on: